ClaudiaYasar/Intro_filesharing/README.md

 Use block diagrams to represent real-world systems and simulate components and algorithms.

 # Acknowledgements
-I would like to express my gratitude to the students of the Intelligent Control Systems course of the YTÜ Control and Automation Engineering department, Class 2022 and 2023, whose dedication and hard work made this project possible.
+I would like to express my gratitude to the students of the ...
+Class 2022 and 2023, whose dedication and hard work made this project possible.
-I am also deeply thankful to our Control Tech LAB team, Doctors Marco Rossi, and Melda Ulusoy for their invaluable contributions.
+I am also deeply thankful to our ..., and ... for their invaluable contributions.